gobboph/congress_words/README.md

 congress_words
 =========

-states.py takes your word or phrase of choice as an input and it outputs a map of the US showing how many times each state has a representative saying that word or phrase in congress, normalized by the number of congress memebers for each state.
+states.py takes your word or phrase of choice as an input and it outputs a map of the US showing how many times each state has a representative saying that word or phrase in congress, normalized by the number of congress members for each state.
 It outputs a .svg file.

 It works using the API's of capitolwords.org, make sure to change my API key with yours when trying it out.